codetalkio/serverless-federated-graphql/README.md

 # Lambda Variants of Apollo Router

-> Minimal/scrappy build of Apollo Router built for Lambda via Amazon Linux 2.
+> Minimal/scrappy build of Apollo Router built for Lambda via Amazon Linux 2, and comparison to alternatives (Cosmo, Mesh, Gateway).

+- ⚡️ **TL;DR** I'd recommend the `lambda-cosmo-custom` alternative which is a lot less hacky and much more performant (300-500ms Cold Starts).
+See [the README for details on how to use](./lambda-cosmo-custom).

-**TL;DR**: Of the Apollo Router variants, `lambda-directly-optimized` beats all other variants and is on par with the alternatives for Cold and Warm Starts (use the `bootstrap-directly-optimized-graviton-arm-size` binary).
-That said, I'd actually recommend the `lambda-cosmo` alternative which is a lot less hacky and more performant.
+- ⚡️ **TL;DR 2**: Of the Apollo Router variants, `lambda-directly-optimized` beats all other variants and is on par with the alternatives for Cold and Warm Starts (use the `bootstrap-directly-optimized-graviton-arm-size` binary).

 Currently [Apollo Router](https://github.com/apollographql/router) does not support running in AWS Lambda (https://github.com/apollographql/router/issues/364).
 Instead it's focusing on running as a long-lived process, which means that it's less optimized for quick startup, as well as built with dependencies that does not mesh with Lambda's Amazon Linux 2 environment.

+## Methodology

 But what if we were a little bit creative?
 Could we get it to work?
 The answer is: Yes! (sorta)...